Making your organisation neuroinclusive Neurodiversity at work

 You should always consider accessibility needs in your processes and ways of working.

-For example, ask employees if they have any accessibility needs ahead of meetings or training sessions.
+For example, ask workers if they have any accessibility needs ahead of meetings or training sessions.

-You should encourage employees to do this so being inclusive becomes common practice.
+You should encourage workers to do this so being inclusive becomes common practice.

 Find out more about accessibility at work